 "You're looking good," he said, a full-blown grin now spreading across his mouth.
 "It's been a while since I've seen you like this, I'd forgotten how stunning it makes you look."

 "Robin, is this really the time?" she said, her cheeks burning red at his words.
 Embarrassed as she was, she didn't look displeased by the compliment however, a small smile tugging at the corners of her lips.

 "I don't know, it never stopped us before.
 I mean, you remember our visit to those hot springs.
-I seem to recalled that all those risen didn't stop us from—."
+I seem to recall that all those risen didn't stop us from—"

 "—And before I'm forced to imagine things I'd rather not see, we move on," Chrom interrupted sharply, cutting the tactician off before he could continue any further with his thought.
 Lucina's face turned an even deeper shade of cherry red, Robin too felt his cheeks begin to burn.

 Right, flirting with wife in front of her father.
 Awkward.

 Chrom returned his attention to Naga now, speaking to her once more.
 "We will gladly lend our assistance, we'd never turn our backs on those in need so long as the power to help them is ours.
 That goes for this world and any other—even if our hopes are as thin as you say."